charlieegan3/flashcards/README.md

 # flashcards

-This is a rails app that implements spaced-retrieval using flashcards populated from Notion.
+This is a Rails app that implements spaced-retrieval using flashcards populated from Notion.